TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 Docs explain the procedures to manually configure your system.
 The scripts do some of the work automatically and may require some additional configuration by the user.

 No warranty is promised or provided.

+## Sections
+- Multi-booting linux from one BTRFS partition
+- Sharing between distros
+- Shell scripts to help in setting up the above

+### Scripts
+**rename-btrfs-subvolumes.sh**
+After you do the initial setup to enable partition sharing and have installed another distro, you can use this script to rename subvolumes.
+You must run it from a distro other than the one you whose subvolumes you wish to change.

+**home-reconfigure.sh**
+Before running you must configure fstab to mount @data to /mnt/data